Bigg Boss 12: Did Sreesanth Insult Hina Khan & Gauahar Khan? Hina Responds!

 - Inside Sara Ali Khan's Christmas Celebrations!

 In the latest 'Christmas Special' episode, we saw Hina Khan entering the Bigg Boss 12 house.
 The actress gave fun tasks to the contestants during BB Hotel task, in which the contestants played the roles of the staffs.
 The actress had lot of fun during the task as she made Karanvir curl his hair, Deepak to do squats and Surbhi to trim Deepak's beard.
-Also Sreesanth was asked to demand a single bed and ask only Dipika's bed to which Dipika refuses.
+Also, Sreesanth was asked to demand a single bed and ask only Dipika's bed to which Dipika refuses.

 After Hina left, it seems like he said 'bekaar ka guest', which the fans felt that he told to Hina and lashed out at Sreesanth.
 Read on to know the truth!